Steve Miller (American football coach)

-Stephen C. Miller (August 26, 1943) is a former American football player, coach of football, basketball, and baseball, and college athletics administrator.
+Stephen C. Miller (August 26, 1943) is an American former football player, coach of football, basketball, and baseball, and college athletics administrator.
 He served as the head football coach at Carroll College—now known as Carroll University—in Waukesha, Wisconsin from 1972 to 1976, Morningside College in Sioux City, Iowa from 1977 to 1979, and Cornell College in Mount Vernon, Iowa from 1987 to 2001, compiling a career college football record of 121–94–2.
 Miller was also the head basketball coach at Cornell during the 1982–83 season and again from 1984 to 1988, tallying a mark of 49–61.
 He was named NCAA Division III coach of the year while coaching football at Cornell.

 Playing career

 Miller played quarterback at Cornell College from 1961 until 1964 and was awarded all-conference his senior year.

 Coaching career

 Carroll

 Miller's first head coaching position was as the 23rd head football coach a Carroll College in Waukesha, Wisconsin and he held that position for five seasons, from 1972 until 1976.
 His career coaching record at Carroll College was 30–15–1.